lencemajzovska/powerbi-data-visualization/README.md

 # Power BI Sales Dashboard

 Educational data analytics project created as part of my Data Science studies to explore sales analysis using Power BI.

----

-## Project Description
-Interactive sales report created in **Power BI Desktop** based on data from the fictional company Köksglädje.
-The goal was to analyze sales performance across products, stores, regions, and time, while designing a clear and user-friendly dashboard for business insights.
+The project analyzes sales performance across products, stores, regions, and time, based on data from the fictional company Köksglädje, while designing a clear and user-friendly dashboard for business insights.

 ---